swarm-game/swarm/README.md

        cd /path/to/the/swarm/repo
        stack build

+1. Go get a snack while `stack build` downloads a Haskell compiler and builds all of Swarm's dependencies.
-1. You can now use `stack` to run it:
+1. Once the build completes, you should be able to use `stack` to run it:

        stack exec swarm